rundis/elm-bootstrap/README.md

 Elm Bootstrap is a comprehensive library package that aims to make it pleasant and reasonably type safe to use the upcoming [Twitter Bootstrap 4](https://v4-alpha.getbootstrap.com/) CSS Framework in Elm applications.

 Twitter Bootstrap is one of the most popular CSS (with some JS) frameworks for building responsive, mobile first web sites.
-At the time of writing, version 4 is in alpha-6 and apparently the plan is to move into beta soon.
 Version 4 is fully embracing flexbox, which will provide much better control and flexibility.

 ### What's in it for me?
 * A reasonably type safe API for using Bootstrap
 * Some boilerplate is being handled for you
-* Interactive elements like Navbar, Dropdowns, Accordion, Modal, Tabs and Carousel
+* Interactive elements like Navbar, Dropdowns, Accordion, Modal, Popups, Tabs and Carousel
 * Horizontally AND vertically center stuff without tearing your hair out